-The U.S. Chamber Institute for Legal Reform ("ILR") and the U.S. Chamber of Commerce strongly oppose H.R.
+The U.S. Chamber of Commerce strongly opposes H.R.
 1423, the "Forced Arbitration Injustice Repeal (FAIR) Act."
 The FAIR Act would effectively eliminate the use and availability of pre-dispute arbitration agreements as a means to fairly resolve antitrust, employment, civil rights, and consumer disputes.
 The ultimate goal of this bill is to promote expensive class action litigation that does little to help businesses, consumers and employees and serves principally to benefit the attorneys who file class action lawsuits.
+The Chamber will consider including votes on this legislation in our annual How They Voted scorecard.

 Arbitration is a fair, effective, and less expensive means of resolving disputes compared to going to court.
 Multiple empirical studies demonstrate that claimants in arbitration do just as well, or in many circumstances, considerably better, than in court.
-For example, a recent study by ILR found that employees prevailed three times more often, recovered twice as much money, and resolved their claims more quickly in arbitration than in litigation.
+For example, a recent study by The U.S. Chamber Institute for Legal Reform found that employees prevailed three times more often, recovered twice as much money, and resolved their claims more quickly in arbitration than in litigation.
 Studies have also shown that class action settlements frequently provide only a pittance - or many times, nothing at all - to class members while millions of dollars are paid to their attorneys.